GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 $3,500 , 4.5 lbs.
 Morningstar
 This spiked weapon is capable of *projecting its protusions out in a hemisphere out 1.5 yards, inflicting a thrown blade attack against each creature caught within.
 Afterwards, it still functions as a mace.
 After 3d20+30 minutes, the spikes will have slowly reformed*.

+**Fanijin's Blade**, (*unique*)
+$600, 3 lb.
+Longsword
+This curved blade only reaches out 2 feet. *The user may take on a point of spell sickness to wreathe the blade in fire, causing it to emit light like a torch, for 5 minutes.
+If an attack is made during this time, the flame is extinguished before it can connect unless the user opts to take on 1d4-1 points of spell sickness*.

 **Flaming Flamberge** (*unique*)
 $5,950 , 6.5 lbs.